Limani123/Assignmet/README.md

 numpy

 dataset:
 we are using the dataset that was given in the assignment.
+We have already converted the text file to csv file and using the csv file in this solution.

 dataset distribution:
 We are spliting the dataset into training, testing and validation set.